 You may be able to take ibuprofen or acetaminophen (Tylenol) before the colposcopy.
 Ask your provider if this is ok, and when and how much you should take.

 How the Test will Feel

 You may have some discomfort when the speculum is placed inside the vagina.
-It may more uncomfortable than a regular Pap smear.
+It may be more uncomfortable than a regular Pap test.

 Some women may hold their breath during pelvic procedures because they expect pain.
 Slow, regular breathing will help you relax and relieve pain.
-Ask your doctor or nurse about bringing a support person with you if that will help.
+Ask your provider about bringing a support person with you if that will help.

 You may have some bleeding after the biopsy, for up to 1 week.

 Colposcopy is done to detect cervical cancer and changes that may lead to cervical cancer.

 It is most often done when you have had an abnormal Pap smear.
 It may also be recommended if you have bleeding after sexual intercourse.

 Colposcopy may also be done when your provider sees abnormal areas on your cervix during a pelvic exam.
 These may include: